Japan's Culinary Heritage

 • Visit Awaji island to learn about its seafood culture and enjoy a beach lunch with a local food-designer chef

-• Learn more about tea culture in Uji and experience making tofu in Kyoto
+• Learn more about tea culture in Uji, Kyōto

 Please note: due to the special focus of this tour on Japan's culinary heritage, which includes meat, fish, seafood, soy sauce, miso, and items made from wheat, we are unable to accommodate special dietary requests for this tour.

-This culinary journey visits famous locations like the ancient imperial capital of Kyoto, as well as hidden rural villages and the unique culture of Awaji Island in the fabled Inland Sea, where culinary traditions have been handed down from generation to generation.
+This culinary journey visits famous locations like the ancient imperial capital of Kyōto, as well as hidden rural villages and culturally-unique Awaji Island in the fabled Inland Sea, where culinary traditions have been handed down from generation to generation.
 Foraging for wild ingredients, harvesting the bounty of the land, cooking with emblematic figures and alongside members of local communities, this culinary adventure will show you how food is one of the most intimate ways to uncover Japan’s history and culture.

-Japan is blessed with rich natural products from the ‘Satoyama’ landscape, the border area between flat arable land where rice is grown, and the mountains.
-Managed sustainably over centuries, Satoyama is biologically diverse and supports a wide variety of wildlife throughout four seasons, offering a great variety of dishes and regional specialties.
+Japan is blessed with rich natural products from satoyama, the border area between flat arable land where rice is grown and the mountains.
+Managed sustainably over centuries, satoyama areas are biologically diverse and support a wide variety of wildlife throughout four seasons, offering a great variety of dishes and regional specialities.
 Japanese cuisine's unique qualities are the product of a long tradition of respect for the harvest of ingredients, and for nature itself.

 Food culture in Japan is also closely related to festivals and rituals, and reflects the way of life in each particular region.
-Travelling from mountain villages to fishing ports, staying in rural thatched-roof houses and in the dazzling cities, you will taste the sake, experience the food and the culture, awaken your senses and share unforgettable moments with people you’ll meet on your journey.
+Travelling from mountain villages to fishing ports, staying in rural thatched-roof houses and dazzling cities, and experiencing the food and the culture, you will awaken your senses and share unforgettable moments with people you’ll meet on your journey.

-Our adventure starts in Tokyo and takes us to the local food market in Kanazawa, then hunting wild plants in Gokayama.
-Next we travel to Shirakawa-go, a World Heritage Site, and Takayama, where a local community will hosts us in an old Kominka house.
-Here we learn about Okudo-san (earth oven) cooking and Furukawa’s specialty “Miso Senbei” crackers.
-In Sakai-City in Osaka, an area made famous by its steelwork, we learn about the art of Japanese knives and the forges that make them.
-We visit a fishing port on Awaji Island before heading to Uji where we learn more about Japan's unique tea culture and the origin of "sencha" tea.
-Our tour ends in Kyoto where we experience making tofu and participate in a traditional tea ceremony before saying our goodbyes at the farewell dinner.
+Our adventure starts in Tōkyō and takes us to the local food market in Kanazawa, followed by then hunting for wild mountain vegetables in Gokayama.
+Next, we travel to Shirakawa-go, a World Heritage Site, and Takayama, where we take in the beautifully preserved traditional architecture.
+In Sakai City in Ōsaka, an area famous for its steelwork, we learn about the art of Japanese knives and the forges that make them.
+We visit a fishing port on Awaji Island before heading to Uji where we learn more about Japan's unique tea culture and the origin of sencha tea.
+Our tour ends in Kyōto City, where we learn how to cook using the traditional method of an earth oven stove known as an okudo-san and explore central Kyōto.

 *Due to coronavirus, some substitutions may be necessary